-Jacqueline specialises in Georgian and early Victorian history and art.
+Jacqueline specialises in Georgian history and art.
 She is an experienced adviser and consultant for museums, historic buildings and film (see Consultant) including Wilton’s Music Hall and JMW Turner’s villa, Sandycombe Lodge in Twickenham.
 She was the research consultant for Mike Leigh’s award-winning feature film Mr. Turner (2014) and is now working on his next film Peterloo.
-She is also advising Number 9 Films on a forthcoming Colette biopic.
+She also advised Number 9 Films on their forthcoming Colette biopic.

-The paperback of her major book Jacobites: A New History of the ’45 Rebellion (Bloomsbury) is out on 6 April.
-Preorder here.
+The paperback of her major book Jacobites: A New History of the ’45 Rebellion (Bloomsbury) is out now.
+Order it here.

 Reviews for Jacobites: